Akhil-2019/Machine_Learning_Project_1/README.md

 conda activate venv/
 ```

-Create requirements.txt and then install the requirements
+- Create requirements.txt and then install the requirements
 ```
 pip install -r requirements.txt
 ```

 ### Git Commands

-To check git status
+- To check git status
 ```
 git status
 ```

 > Note: Files or folders to be ignored must be added in .gitignore file

-Add all files
+- Add all files
 ```
 git add .
 ```

-Add single file
+- Add single file
 ```
 git add filename
 ```

-To create version/Commit all changes by git
+- To create version/Commit all changes by git
 ```
 git commit -m "message"
 ```

-To send version/changes to github
+- To send version/changes to github
 ```
 git push origin main
 ```

-Origin is nothing but the github repo url
+> Note: Origin is nothing but it indicates the github repo url

-To check remote url
+- To check remote url
 ```
 git remote -v
 ```

-To check all versions maintained by git
+- To check all versions maintained by git
 ```
 git log
 ```

-To check branch name
+- To check branch name
 ```
 git branch
 ```